sitkensis22/localSCR/README.md

-The goal of ‘localSCR’ is to provide user-friendly functions to implement spatially-explicit mark recapture (SECR) models using the ‘nimble’ package in R. The package currently has functions to 1) assist with defining the state-space grid and extent for a given 2-dimensional or 3-dimensional trap array (i.e., when traps are clustered in space), 2) simulate data under different encounter distributions and other parameters, 3) create habitat masks from either raster data or spatial polygons, 4) provide template SECR models that are easily customizable, and 4) fit and summarize SECR models using nimble with options for parallel processing.
+The goal of ‘localSCR’ is to provide user-friendly functions to implement spatially-explicit mark recapture (SECR) models using the ‘nimble’ package (de Valpine et a.
+2022) in R. The package currently has functions to 1) assist with defining the state-space grid and extent for a given 2-dimensional or 3-dimensional trap array (i.e., when traps are clustered in space), 2) simulate data under different encounter distributions and other parameters, 3) create habitat masks from either raster data or spatial polygons, 4) provide template SECR models that are easily customizable, and 4) fit and summarize SECR models using ‘nimble’ (de Valpine et a.
+2022) with options for parallel processing.
 Future functionality will include creating realized density surfaces from MCMC output and implementing localized approaches as in Milleret et al. (2019) and Woodruff et al. (2020).
 The package also uses block updating of x-and y- activity center coordinates to decrease run time.

 Another useful package is ‘nimbleSCR’ (Bischof et al. 2021) that implements custom sampling distributions to increase sampling speed and